-Richard Ting's mother threatened to commit suicide if he joined the staff of Campus Crusade for Christ.
+Richard Ting's mother threatened to commit suicide if he joined the staff of Cru.
 She had high hopes for her eldest son, born and raised in Singapore.
 But missionary work did not fit her picture of success.
 Richard prayed, "God, I want to obey you, so I commit my mother into your hands."

 Thankfully, his mother did not carry out her threat after Richard joined the Singapore team, but neither of his parents spoke to him for six months.
 "When I came home," remembers Richard, "they acted as if I didn't exist."